waynegramlich/pcb_class/README.md

 ## Administration

+The class meets from 12 noon to 1:15pm in the Hacker Dojo "Maker Space" room on Saturdays.

 The class is broken into a "lecture" followed by question and answers (Q&A).
 The goal will be to keep each "lecture" approximately 15 minutes long.
 Each Q&A session will be